-- 4.1 The policy will be monitored and reviewed annually by the Director for Support and Student Experience. - 4.2 The effectiveness of the Policy will be measured through: - Analysis of behaviour incidents and reports - External engagement with community services e.g. the police and Local Authority - Safeguarding alerts and interventions - Tutorial activity
+4.1 The policy will be monitored and reviewed annually by the Assistant Principals.

+- 4.2 The effectiveness of the Policy will be measured through: - Analysis of behaviour incidents and reports - External engagement with community services e.g. the police and Local Authority - Safeguarding alerts and interventions - Tutorial activity